RIM-174 Standard ERAM: Description

+The SM-6 Block IB is currently in final stage development, with production expected to begin in late fiscal year 2024.
+The variant is to improve on the existing capabilities of the SM-6 series by incorporating a larger 53 cm (21-inch) diameter motor for greater range and speed.
+The Block IB variant is intended to achieve hypersonic speeds, making it highly effective against both aerial and surface targets.

+The second increment of the SM-6 Sea Based Terminal is a modification to Raytheon’s missile quickly fielded to provide defense against hypersonic weapons in their terminal flight phase.
+It will serve as an interim solution until the Glide Phase Interceptor becomes available.

 History

 Raytheon entered a contract in 2004 to develop the missile for the United States Navy after the cancellation of the Standard Missile 2 extended range block IVA (RIM-156B).
 Development started in 2005, followed by testing in 2007.
 The missile was officially designated RIM-174A in February 2008.
 Initial low rate production was authorized in 2009.
 Raytheon received a $93 million contract to begin production of the RIM-174A in September 2009.
 The first low-rate production missile was delivered in March 2011.
 SM-6 was approved for full-rate production in May 2013.
-On 27 November 2013, the Standard ERAM achieved IOC (Initial Operating Capability) when it was fielded on board USS Kidd.
+On 27 November 2013, the Standard ERAM achieved Initial Operating Capability (IOC) when it was fielded on board USS Kidd.

 During exercises from 18–20 June 2014, the Arleigh Burke-class destroyer USS John Paul Jones fired four SM-6s.
 One part of the exercise, designated NIFC-CA AS-02A, resulted in the then-longest surface-to-air engagement in naval history; the exact range of the intercept was not publicly released.
 On 14 August 2014, an SM-6 was test fired against a subsonic, low-altitude cruise missile target and successfully intercepted it over land.
 A key element of the test was to assess its ability to discern a slow-moving target among ground clutter.
 On 24 October 2014, Raytheon announced that two SM-6s intercepted anti-ship and cruise missile targets during "engage on remote" scenarios.
 A low-altitude, short-range supersonic GQM-163A and a low-altitude, medium-range subsonic BQM-74E were shot down by SM-6s fired from a guided-missile cruiser using targeting information provided by a guided-missile destroyer.
 Advanced warning and cueing from other ships allows the missile's over-the-horizon capability to be used to a greater extent, allowing a single ship to defend a much larger area.
 In May 2015, the SM-6 was moved from low-rate to full-rate production, significantly increasing production numbers and further reducing unit cost.